-Anna L Seastrand
+Anna Lise Seastrand

-I am a Visiting Scholar at the Neubauer Collegium for Culture and Society at the University of Chicago, where I am part of a multidisciplinary team focused on the “interwoven” sonic and visual histories of the Indian Ocean world.
-This project grows out of a multi-year collaboration with scholars, collectors, and institutions across South Asia interested in the digitization of sonic and visual archives.
-I am also part of a research team collaborating on publication of a set of interconnected temples in southeastern India.
+I was a Visiting Scholar at the Neubauer Collegium for Culture and Society at the University of Chicago (2017-2021), which supported a multidisciplinary team focused on the “interwoven” sonic and visual histories of the Indian Ocean world.
+This continuing project grew out of a multi-year collaboration with scholars, collectors, and institutions across South Asia interested in the digitization of sonic and visual archives.
+The current iteration of the project, Passage Through the Place of Peace: Bāuls, Bôyātis, and Bengali Modernism focuses on modernism in Bengali art, music, architecture, and education, 1922-2022.
+We explore this extraordinary period of innovation as a series of journeys, joining with academics, artists, and musicians in workshops, site visits, and academic paper sessions on traditional and modern aesthetic practices.
+Through these collaborative, cross-disciplinary partnerships, we propose to trace the interwoven narratives of Bengal’s history of modernism with both the better-known histories of modernism in the West, as well as to the lesser-known traditions of East and Southeast Asia.

-My research has been supported by fellowships in the Society of Fellows in the Liberal Arts and the University of Chicago; the Center for Advanced Study in the Visual Arts at the National Gallery (CASVA); the American Academy of Religion; and the American Institute of Indian Studies.
+My research has also been supported by fellowships in the Society of Fellows in the Liberal Arts and the University of Chicago; the Center for Advanced Study in the Visual Arts at the National Gallery (CASVA); and the American Institute of Indian Studies.

 I am accepting PhD students for Fall 2023.
 As a mentor to graduate students, I emphasize innovation and creativity, meticulous research, and language skills.
 Please contact me via email if you would like to set up a time to speak with me.